chaos-polymtl/lethe/doc/source/examples/dem/rotating-drum/rotating-drum.rst

 Rotating drum
 ==================================

-This is the third example of Lethe-DEM.
 This example simulates a rotating drum.
 We setup this simulation according to the experiments of Alizadeh et al `[1] <https://doi.org/10.1002/aic.13982>`_.
 It is recommended to visit `DEM parameters <../../../parameters/dem/dem.html>`_ for more detailed information on the concepts and physical meanings of the parameters in Lethe-DEM.

 Features
 ----------------------------------